frontier-airlines/accounts-coding-test-requirements/user-story.md

 ## Acceptance Criteria

-- Solution is written in vue.js, jQuery, vanilla JavaScript, ASP.NET, or .NET core.
+- Solution is written in vue.js or .NET core.
 - Accounts appear in the correct column by status
 - All 7 Mock Data accounts appear
 - Dates, Names, Amounts and Phone Numbers are formatted correctly